goetas/twital/doc/api.rst

 .. tip::

-    The bundled extensions are great examples to discover how extensions work.
+    The bundled extensions are great examples of how extensions work.

 .. note::

-    In some special cases you may need to create a Twig extension instead of Twital one.
+    In some special cases you may need to create a Twig extension instead of a Twital one.
-    To learn how to create a Twig extension you can read the  `Twig official documentation <http://twig.sensiolabs.org/doc/advanced.html>`_
+    To learn how to create a Twig extension, you can read the `Twig official documentation <http://twig.sensiolabs.org/doc/advanced.html>`_

 Creating a `Node` parser
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Node parsers is aimed to handle any custom XML/HTML **tag**.
+Node parsers are aimed at handling any custom XML/HTML tag.

-Suppose that we would to create an extension to handle a
-tag ``<my:hello>`` that simply echoes `"Hello {name}"`.
+Suppose that you want to create an extension to handle a tag ``<my:hello>`` that simply prints `"Hello {name}"`:

 .. code-block:: xml